renebarto/baremetal/doc/setting-up-project-structure.md

 We will slightly change this structure, to allow for more projects to be built, and also to enable easy integration with Visual Studio.

 - First of all, we'll create multiple build directories, e.g. one for debug builds, one for release builds.
-- We will move the custom scripting folder to the project root directory
+- We will copy the custom scripting folder to the project root directory (`<root>/cmake`)
-- We will move the toolchain file to the root directory
+- We will copy the toolchain file to the root directory (`<root>/baremetal.toolchain`)
+- We will copy the linker definition file to the root directory, and rename it (`<root>/baremetal.ld`)
-- We will create a new directory `code` at root level, with subdirectories `applications` and `libraries` underneath which we will add our applications and libraries.
+- We will create a new directory `<root>/code` at root level, with subdirectories `applications` and `libraries` underneath which we will add our applications and libraries.
 For now, there will be no subdirectories, but we will add `CMakeLists.txt` files in each directory for preparation.
 - We will leave the tutorial directory in place, and leave the 00-build directory as is (to ensure we can still build our previous project as before), but will also populate the tutorial directory with `CMakeLists.txt` to prepare for new tutorial projects.
-- We will also add a CMakeLists.txt in the root directory
+- We will also add a CMakeLists.txt in the root directory (`<root>/CMakeLists.txt`)

 ![Initial project structure](images/project-structure-target.png)